 A lot of pre-workouts have these ingredients, but don’t include enough of them to have the desired effect.
 Pulse does not have that problem — all of these ingredients are present in very high amounts, higher than many of their competitors.

 Finally, there’s beta alanine, which has a strong link with endurance.
-This one is dosed even higher than the other ingredients, relatively speaking: there’s 4.8 grams of it in one scoop.
+This one is dosed even higher than the other ingredients, relatively speaking: there’s 4.8 grams of it in one serving.
 The general scientific consensus is that 1.6 grams of beta alanine is enough to have an effect on endurance.
 There’s only one real downside to including so much of it: beta alanine tends to produce a tingly, itchy feeling on the skin.
-It’s harmless and a lot of people enjoy it, but if you’re not a fan then you might be bothered by this product.
+It’s harmless and a lot of people enjoy it, but if you’re not a fan then you might be bothered by the amount you’ll get in even one scoop.

 The same goes for the caffeine: it’s high enough that people who are sensitive to it may find it overwhelming.
 The good news is that the other ingredients are so highly dosed that you can halve the serving size and still have a pretty darn effective supplement.